rhoneybul/udacity-data-engineering-capstone/README.md

 The steps required to create the data pipeline, and load the data into the relevant tables is as follows;

 1. Create the relevant tables, dropping them first if they exist.
-2. Load in the relevant datasets.
-3. Create the cities, and countries dimension tables.
+2. Load relevant data to populate the cities, and countries dimension tables.
-4.
+3. Load the data into the immigrations table, referencing the countries table when inserting.
+4. Load the data into the temperature tables, referencing the countries table when inserting.
+5. Load data into the demographic tables, referencing the cities table when inserting.
+6. Load data into the airtport codes table.